Mobile phone tracking: Network-based positioning

+Data transmission in modern applications

+For any location-based service to function, the position data calculated by the phone (whether from GPS, Wi-Fi, or the network) must be transmitted to a server.
+The phone's built-in cellular modem sends this telemetry data over the mobile network (e.g., 4G/5G).

+This "phone-as-a-sensor" model is the foundation for many modern on-demand services and is a key part of fleet digitalization.
+Applications for food delivery, courier services, and ride-hailing (like Uber or Lyft) rely on the phone's transmitted location data to function.
+The phone itself acts as the GPS tracking unit for the service's fleet management platform, allowing it to dispatch the nearest driver, provide customers with a real-time track and trace map, and calculate billing.
+The reliability of these services depends on this constant data connection; for example, the shutdown of older 3G networks required many commercial services to ensure their devices were 4G or 5G capable to maintain connectivity.

 Operational purpose

 In order to route calls to a phone, cell towers listen for a signal sent from the phone and negotiate which tower is best able to communicate with the phone.
 As the phone changes location, the antenna towers monitor the signal, and the phone is "roamed" to an adjacent tower as appropriate.
 By comparing the relative signal strength from multiple antenna towers, a general location of a phone can be roughly determined.
 Other means make use of the antenna pattern, which supports angular determination and phase discrimination.

 Newer phones may also allow the tracking of the phone even when turned on but not active in a telephone call.
 This results from the roaming procedures that perform hand-over of the phone from one base station to another.

 Consumer applications

 A phone's location can be shared with friends and family, posted to a public website, recorded locally, or shared with other users of a smartphone app.
 The inclusion of GPS receivers on smartphones has made geographical apps nearly ubiquitous on these devices.
 Specific applications include: